BREAKING NEWS: Registration open for PLS National CMD Course that starts October 7, 2025. See brochure ×

 Stacey Wicksall, Macedon Public Library

 This online game was created by a group of public library directors who participated in FL-DLI, with the goal of making learning about and applying digital information literacy skills interactive and fun.
 The game focuses on a story told by Aunt Sage about seeing a sea monster in Lake Ontario, giving students opportunities to seek out information from different sources (e.g., Aunt Sage’s diary, web resources) and to question aspects of the story.
-In their summary about the game, the creators wrote:

 Here is a link to the interactive game: